-Muskego Park admission is $4 for a car or $32 for one annual Waukesha County park pass.
+Muskego Park admission can be found in the Fees and Admission section of the Waukesha County Parks post here.
 If an attendant is available, you will receive your day pass or annual sticker on site.
 If the entrance booth is unattended, place your cash or check payment in an envelope, drop it in the box, and place the envelope stub on your dashboard as proof of payment.
 An annual sticker will be mailed to you.

 Hours are sunrise to 10:00 PM year-round.